Assistant Professor of Chinese

 Alvin Johnson/J.M.
 Kaplan Building

-Lei Ping is Assistant Professor of China Studies and Coordinator of Chinese Program at the New School for Public Engagement (NSPE).
-She received both her Ph.D. in East Asian Studies and M.A. in Education from New York University (NYU).
-She has been teaching courses on contemporary Chinese cities, urbanization, globalization, the middle class, property rights law, democracy, pop culture in media as well as Chinese language at the New School since 2010.
-She is an active member of New School India China Institute Faculty Advisory Committee.
-In 2012, she launched the first field-based undergraduate summer study abroad program for the New School in Shanghai China in collaboration with Eugene Lang College for Liberal Arts and Parsons School for Design.
+Lei Ping is Assistant Professor of China Studies at The New School.
+She is also Coordinator of Chinese and Korean Programs and Faculty Advisor at India China Institute.
+She received her Ph.D. in East Asian Studies from New York University (NYU).
+She has been teaching courses on contemporary Chinese history, cinema, political economy, art, fashion, food, East Asian pop culture in media as well as the Chinese language at The New School.
+Her research focuses on contemporary Chinese cities and cultural politics, urbanization, economic development, and middle class in emerging economies.
+Her recent works examine socialist remolding of the Shanghai national bourgeoisie and everyday life in the Mao era, as well as the middle classes in Shanghai and New Delhi.
+In 2013, she launched the first field-based undergraduate summer study abroad program for The New School in Shanghai China in collaboration with Eugene Lang College for Liberal Arts and Parsons School for Design.

 Jan, 2015.
 Journal of Asian Studies (74:1).
 Book Review: Spectacle and the City: Chinese Urbanities in Art and Popular Culture